 8) Pennsylvania: $2.004 billion

 20) Minnesota $1.162 billion

-These state rankings are a net savings, reflecting the actual fuel savings at the pump and the incremental costs associated with fuel-saving technologies in the new vehicles, according to the report.
+Finally, these state rankings are net savings.
+Net savings is reflecting real fuel savings.
+Real fuel savings at the pump includes the incremental costs associated.
+Meaning the cars with fuel-saving technologies in new cars.
+All according to the report.

 The Green Living Guy, Seth Leitman is a green living expert, celebrity and Editor of the McGraw-Hill, TAB Green Guru Guides.
 Seth is also an Author, Radio Host, Reporter, Writer and a Environmental Consultant on green living.
 The Green Living Guy writes about green living, green lighting, the green guru guides and more.
 Seth's books range from:

 # Build Your Own Electric Vehicle by Bob Brant and Seth Leitman (2nd and 3rd editions)

 # Build Your Own Plug-in Hybrid Electric Vehicle by Seth Leitman